thingsdb/ThingsDB/gke/README.md

 --user admin:pass \
 --data-raw '{
     "type": "query",
-    "code": "'Hello ThingsDB on Kubernetes!';"
+    "code": "'Hello ThingsDB on GKE!';"
 }'
 ```

-If everything is working, you should see `Hello ThingsDB on Kubernetes!` as a response.
+If everything is working, you should see `Hello ThingsDB on GKE!` as a response.

 Now lets look at the log of thingsdb node 1: